Dog Walking Safety and Etiquette at Holidays4Dogs.

 Leads.

 Walking your dog is one of the most pleasurable parts of dog owning, especially if it involves a dog friendly pub stop!
-Certainly our Holidays4Dogs approved carers thoroughly enjoy this part of looking after guest dogs.
-However, we can only permit off-lead exercise to dogs who have a good recall and are friendly with other dogs.
+Certainly, our Holidays4Dogs-approved carers thoroughly enjoy this part of looking after guest dogs.

 Being observant and courteous means that we can have stress-free walks with our dogs.
-In addition, it’s great to be be an ambassador for responsible dog ownership – the more of us who advocate it, the better.
+In addition, it’s great to be an ambassador for responsible dog ownership – the more of us who advocate it, the better.